 Lime can be particularly annoying.
 The water has trace minerals, which react at high temperatures, joining nearby surfaces.
 As this happens over and over again, a layer similar to a limestone builds up.
 This causes your Keurig to reduce the flow of water, preventing it from filling a cup correctly and eventually blocking it completely.

-To avoid these inconveniences, unpleasant odours, mould, and make sure your coffee maker is working properly, it is important to clean it.
-Therefore, we create a quick guide on how to clean a Keurig, where we will show you the best way to do it, where to start and what materials to use.
+To avoid these inconveniences, unpleasant odors, mold, and make sure your coffee maker is working properly, it is important to clean it.
+Therefore, we create a quick guide on how to clean a Keurig, where we will show you the best way to do it, where to start, and what materials to use.